Black Beans in Cooking: Why They’re So Popular

 Black beans vs pinto beans

 Pinto beans are creamier, softer, and more obviously nutty than black beans.
-They mash more easily and are excellent in refried beans, burritos, soups, and dishes that benefit from a mellow, buttery texture.
+They mash more easily and are excellent in refried beans, burritos, soups, and dishes that need a mellow, buttery texture.
+Black beans, by contrast, are a little firmer and slightly earthier.
+They hold up better in salads and grain bowls.

 Black beans vs kidney beans

 Kidney beans are larger, firmer, and more assertive in flavor.
-They are a traditional choice for chili because they keep their shape during long simmering.
+They are a classic choice for chili because they keep their shape during long simmering.
 Their meaty texture also works well in stews and rice dishes.

 Black beans vs cannellini beans